Supporting your Child

 - One to one counselling sessions for identified children.

 - Additional reinforcement includes reward systems awarded to encourage positive learning and behaviour.
-This includes certificates given in assembly (Rainbow moments, Respect award and Pupil of the Week), praise, encouragement, teampoints, Golden Time, stickers and other celebrations of success.
+This includes certificates given in assembly (Rainbow moments and Pupil of the Week), praise, encouragement, teampoints, Golden Time, stickers and other celebrations of success.

 Support for all children with medical conditions